 (e) The Collateral support requirements for a Group whose Net Exposure is less than or equal to its Exposure Threshold shall be nil.
 The Collateral support requirements for a Group whose Net Exposure is greater than its Collateral Threshold shall be the amount by which its Net Exposure exceeds its Collateral Threshold;

-(f) Any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, by or at the request of any Enron Party to any Counterparty Party, shall secure the aggregate of the Obligations of each Enron Party to each Counterparty Party;
+(f) By or at the request of any Enron Party to any Counterparty Party, any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, shall secure the aggregate of the Obligations of each Enron Party to each Counterparty Party;

-(g) Any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, by or at the request of any Counterparty Party to any Enron Party, shall secure the aggregate of the Obligations of each Counterparty Party to each Enron Party;
+(g) By or at the request of any Counterparty Party to any Enron Party, any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, shall secure the aggregate of the Obligations of each Counterparty Party to each Enron Party;

 (h) Each Enron Party agrees to act as the agent and bailee of each other Enron Party in respect of the Collateral and shall hold any Collateral both as secured party and as agent and bailee of each other Enron Party as a secured party.
 Each Counterparty Party hereby irrevocably appoints each Enron Party severally to be its attorney in the name of and on behalf and as the act and deed of such Counterparty Party or otherwise under a power coupled with an interest to execute, sign, seal, and deliver any documents which each Enron Party may require for perfecting its security interest in the Collateral or upon the occurrence of a Default vesting the Collateral in each Enron Party or its nominees or any purchaser, and otherwise generally to sign, seal, deliver, and otherwise perfect any such legal or other charge or assignment and all documents, and to do all such acts and things as may be required for the full exercise of the powers hereby conferred, including filing any financing statements and charges, and upon the occurrence of a Default, any sale, lease, realization, or other disposition of the Collateral or the enforcement of any of the Enron Parties' rights hereunder or otherwise.